Margherita Chabran

 Margherita Chabran (born 1780?) was an Italian operatic soprano.
 Her last name is sometimes given as Chabrand or Chambrend, and later as Chabrand-Albani.

 Chabran was a pupil of Felice Pellegrini.
 She passed her career largely in Naples between 1802 and 1820; a principal soprano at the Teatro dei Fiorentini until 1816, in that year she became a principal soprano at the Teatro di San Carlo, where she remained until 1818.
-On April 24, 1816, she sang Teti in the world premiere of Gioacchino Rossini's cantata Teti e Peleo; on September 26 of the same year she was the first Lisetta in his La gazzetta.
+On 24 April 1816 she sang Teti in the world premiere of Gioacchino Rossini's cantata Teti e Peleo; on 26 September that year she was the first Lisetta in his La gazzetta.